Nasreen027/Nasreen027/README.md

 ## What I'm Working On
 - Frontend Development with React and JavaScript
-- Learning about modern libraries like Framer motion and Tailwind
+- Learning about modern libraries

 🌐 [Portfolio](https://nasreen.vercel.app/)